ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-tonapi-nft.md

 Where:

-- `ADDRESS` - This is the wallet address of the user we want to check for the necessary NFT.
+- `ADDRESS` - This is the wallet address of the user we want to check for the required NFT.
 - `NFT_COLLECTION` - This is the address of the required NFT collection.

 The API request will return all the user's NFTs from the specified collection.

-### 🏡 Function for Getting the User's Address via TON Connect 2.0
+### 🏡 Function for getting the user's address via TON Connect

 ```python
 # Define a message handler for connection to wallets (Tonkeeper or Tonhub) in private chats